baronkobama/ZoomTweaks/README.md

-# ZoomTweaks-PY-v2.0.0-ALPHA
+# ZoomTweaks-PY-v2.0.1-ALPHA

+Dependencies:
+- PySimpleGUI (pip install PySimpleGUI)

-Currently working on creating the system for joining zoom classes.
+Currently working on adding a logger and restructuring.
+(To use script run setup.py on first run and main.py if any issues arise after setup)

 Planned Additions:
 - Script Toggle
 - Mute/Unmute Zoom Toggle